 SECTION 48: PHYSICAL FACILITIES, PATIENT ACCOMMODATIONS (ADULT MEDICAL, SURGICAL, COMMUNICABLE OR PULMONARY DISEASE).
-NOTE: See other sections of this document for Special-Care area units such as Postanesthesia Care Unit, Critical Care Units, Rehabilitation Units, Pediatric Units, Postpartum Care Units, and/or other speciality units.
+NOTE: See other sections of this document for Special-Care area units such as Postanesthesia Care Unit, Critical Care Units, Rehabilitation Units, Pediatric Units, Postpartum Care Units, and/or other specialty units.

 - A. Patient Rooms.
 Each patient room shall meet the following requirements. - 1.
-Maximum room capacity shall be two (2) patients. - 2.
-In new construction, patient rooms shall have a minimum of one-hundred (100) square feet of clear floor area per bed in semi-private rooms and one-hundred-twenty (120) square feet of clear floor area for single-bed rooms, exclusive of toilet rooms, closets, lockers, wardrobes, alcoves or vestibules.
-The dimensions and arrangement of rooms shall be such that there is a minimum of three (3) feet between the sides and foot of the bed and any wall, other fixed obstruction, or another bed.
-In semi-private bed rooms, a clearance of four (4) feet shall be available at the foot of each bed to permit the passage of equipment and beds.
+Maximum room capacity shall be two patients. - 2.
+In new construction, patient rooms shall have a minimum of 100 square feet of clear floor area per bed in semi-private rooms and 120 square feet of clear floor area for single-bed rooms, exclusive of toilet rooms, closets, lockers, wardrobes, alcoves or vestibules.
+The dimensions and arrangement of rooms shall be such that there is a minimum of three feet between the sides and foot of the bed and any wall, other fixed obstruction, or another bed.
+In semi-private bed rooms, a clearance of four feet shall be available at the foot of each bed to permit the passage of equipment and beds.